-Lex Ecclesiae Fundamentalis originally see as the umbrella over CIC and CCEO.
+Lex Ecclesiae Fundamentalis originally seen as the umbrella over CIC and CCEO.
 However, this didn't occur, it would have made them formally superior to the rest of the code.
-E.g. if equality were superior, then special could not derogate, e.g. BFOQs
+E.g. if equality were superior, then special could not derogate.

 Canon 208 Equality From Christ, there is a genuine equality of dignity and action, equality in contribution according to his or her own condition and office.
 Treat equals equally.
-Equality before the law is most solid - equality in the law: everyone is treated equally - but this isn't always fair.
-Equality in the law, handicapped parking.
+Equality before the law is most solid - equality in the law: everyone is treated equally - but this isn't always fair, for example, handicapped parking.
 Equality through the law, make unequals equal: more income, more taxes; affirmative action - compensating one for bad done to ancestors.
-Context can determine whether a particualr criteria is acceptable for distinguishing between people.
+Context can determine whether a particular criteria is acceptable for distinguishing between people.
 Taxing the opposition party's business holdings.

 Canon 209 Communion §1 Christ’s faithful are bound to preserve their communion with the Church at all times, even externally. §2 They should carry out responsibilities to local and universal church.

-Canon 210 Holiness Right to lead a holy life, and to promote the growth of the Church.
+Canon 210 Holiness Obligation to lead a holy life, and to promote the growth of the Church.

 Canon 211 Evangelization All Christ’s faithful have the obligation and the right to strive so that the divine message of salvation may more and more reach all people of all times and all places.

 Canon 212 Freedom of Expression §1.
-Christian obedience to teachers of faith (not parish priest). §3 They have the right, indeed at times the duty, in keeping with their knowledge, competence and prestige, to manifest to the sacred Pastors their views on matters that concern the good of the Church.
+Christian obedience to pastors as teachers of faith and rulers of the Church. §2 Make known needs and wishes. §3 They have the right, indeed at times the duty, in keeping with their knowledge, competence and prestige, to manifest to the sacred Pastors their views on matters that concern the good of the Church.
 They have the right also to make their views known to others of Christ’s faithful, but in doing so they must always 1) respect the integrity of faith and morals, 2) show due reverence to the Pastors and 3) take into account both the common usefulness utilitatis and the dignity of persons.